ACTL5100-T1-2022/SOA-Challenge-Rarita-FSA-League-Project-Showcase/README.md

 * [Declining GDP](https://user-images.githubusercontent.com/102961370/161872236-2d0a6d83-aa24-4414-9153-8a8b5a1084b0.png)
 * [Decreasing Inflation Rates](https://user-images.githubusercontent.com/102961370/161872270-08ae5435-f885-4ee8-bcd5-c0e27e0ee9da.png)
 * [Decreasing Spot Rates (across different maturities)](https://user-images.githubusercontent.com/102961370/161872288-cb88dbf5-6e1d-4c6b-b1d0-7589d77fbc28.png)
-<br>From economic perspective, Rarita seems to be at contraction phase.
+From economic perspective, Rarita seems to be at contraction phase.

 ### Analysis of Revenues, Expenses and Salaries
 [Expected revenue table](https://user-images.githubusercontent.com/102961370/161873107-63905fa7-21a7-4acb-a6b3-686236d4d309.png) demonstrates that the chosen football team will generate significant amount of revenues throughout the following 10 years in an increasing trend.
 [Expected expense & salary table](https://user-images.githubusercontent.com/102961370/161873337-a17cf908-c22d-4dad-9422-132ee371174a.png) also provides a brief estimations of the possible future outgoings.
 What is noteworthy is that the [salary expenses](https://user-images.githubusercontent.com/102961370/161873989-1144345b-eb3f-462c-9965-dea57b6e3798.png) are expected to decline in the future which means that in the long term, Rarita is expected to receive higher profit due to decreased salary expenses.